geogardenclub/geogardenclub.github.io/docs/user-guide/scenarios.md

 # Planting Scenarios

-:::tip How GeoGardenClub accomodates various planting scenarios.
+:::tip How to accommodate diverse planting scenarios.
 :::

 ## Growing plants in a greenhouse or other climate controlled environment